Location Calabar, Nigeria

 - To apply higher order thinking skills (critical thinking, analysis, synthesis, evaluation, complex problem solving) to “real world” situations

 - To develop career awareness, direction, and exploration of vocation

 - To increase skills for understanding and working with people of diverse backgrounds and cultures and to work effectively within diverse environment

 - Organize workshops from time to time, business plan development and implementation for partners, and project structure strain-the-trainer’s

 - Provide support for strengthening of business management capacities and their business model

 - Support internal market and end market assessment of identified value chains

-- Support with the pre-design of a intervention based on each identified value chain product and highlight the available business opportunities for young women and men along the value chain of identified productsmarket based
+- Support with the pre-design of an intervention based on each identified value chain product and highlight the available business opportunities for young women and men along the value chain of identified products market based

 - Provide Support /coaching and mentoring of community volunteers on how to support youth entrepreneurs